reynico/blog.nico.ninja/_posts/2023-08-30-honda-cub-ez90-lights.md

 ## Rear lights

 The LED rear light is the perfect solution for this project.
-It has everything needed in a single package, and its flexibility and length make it suitable for covering the holes on the back of the Cub.
+It has everything needed in a single package, and its flexibility and length make it suitable for covering the holes on the rear of the Cub.

 ![Rear lights](/assets/images/honda-cub-ez90-lights-1/rear-lights.jpg)